 FAMILY SUPPORT CONCENTRATION

-This concentration focuses on individual and family development across social and cultural contexts.
-Students in the Family Support concentration develop knowledge and skills that prepare them to work with individuals and families to support healthy development and well-being across multiple settings including schools, social service agencies, and non-profit organizations.
+The Family Support concentration focuses on individuals, couples, and families within their social and cultural contexts.
+Students in this concentration develop knowledge and skills that prepare them to work with individuals and families as they support healthy development and well-being in schools, social service agencies, and non-profit organizations.

-Students in this concentration can apply for the status of Provisional Certified Family Life Educator (CFLE) through the National Council on Family Relations.
-Our HDFS program is a CFLE-approved undergraduate academic program through the National Council on Family Relations.
-Our students can become certified by applying and demonstrating the completion of our curriculum along with completion of our full-year, senior internship.
+Students in this concentration can apply for the status of Provisional Certified Family Life Educator (CFLE) through the National Council on Family Relations (NCFR).
+Because our HDFS program is a CFLE-approved undergraduate academic program through NCFR, our students can become certified simply by demonstrating the completion of our curriculum along with completion of our full-year, senior internship.

 Certified Family Life Educator

 Students in the Family Support concentration who are accepted to the Family Internship are encouraged to apply for provisional status as a Certified Family Life Educator (CFLE).
 Family life educators work in a variety of settings including social services, health services, child care, family support, youth programs, parent education, junior and senior high schools, and universities and colleges.
 The CFLE certification demonstrates expertise in a broad range of topics and increases professional credibility by validating students’ education and experience.
 The National Council on Family Relations (NCFR) has approved the Department of Human Development and Family Studies’ Family Support concentration as meeting the standards and criteria required for CFLE certification.
 Students may apply to NCFR for provisional CFLE designation upon completion of required coursework (see marked courses in the table below.)
 Upon meeting additional requirements listed on the NCFR website, students can apply for full certification after graduation.